Learn about By-Law Enforcement

 Does Leamington have a city ordinance concerning leaving a vehicle in a parking lot overnight ?
 For example, walmart parking lot. thank you

-mary asked 13 days agoThank you for your inquiry.
+mary asked 2 months agoThank you for your inquiry.
 The Municipality of Leamington does not have a by-law regulating parking on private property, such as the Walmart parking lot.
 Please note that municipal parking lots have a parking limit of 9 hours.

 If you have further questions, please contact Leamington By-law Enforcement during regular business hours at 519-326-5761.